Nino-cunei/uruk/docs/transcription.md

 catalog identifier (in this case *P number*), not by any sequence number within the corpus.

-Subsequent lines starting with `#` are treated as comment lines.
+Subsequent lines starting with `#` or `@object` are treated as comment lines.
 See above.

-Subsequent lines of the form

-    @object text

-are used to fill the feature *object*.
-It will have as value whatever `text` is.

 Empty objects
 =============

-If tablets, faces, columns or lines lack linguistic material, they will not have slots.
+If objects such as tablets, faces, columns, lines, comments lack textual material, they will not have slots.
 This is incompatible with the Text-Fabric model, where all nodes must be anchored to the slots.
-We will take care that if linguistic material is missing, we insert a special sign.
+We will take care that if textual material is missing, we insert a special sign.
 This is a sign with *grapheme=''*, the empty string.

+Not that quite a few of the empty signs we thus create, are for comments.
+These are the only signs that do not occur within quads.

 Warning
 =======